nantapop-kj/chatbot-line-facebook-service/README.md

 # LINE And Facebook Chatbot with LLM Integration
-This project is a simple chatbot built with **Express.js** that integrates with a **Large Language Model (LLM)** API (such as Mistral or GPT) to automatically respond to user messages on **LINE**.
+This project is a simple chatbot built with **Express.js** that integrates with a **Large Language Model (LLM)** API (such as Mistral or GPT) to automatically respond to user messages on **LINE** and **Facebook Messenger**.

 ## Features
-LINE Messaging API integration
+- **LINE Messaging API integration**
-- Handles and responds to user text messages
+  - Handles and responds to user text messages on LINE
   - Sends messages to an LLM API and returns AI-generated replies
+- **Facebook Messenger integration**
+  - Handles and responds to user text messages on Facebook Messenger
+  - Sends messages to an LLM API and returns AI-generated replies
-- Clean TypeScript structure with interfaces and error handling
+- Clean **TypeScript** structure with interfaces and error handling
-- Docker-ready for development
+- **Docker-ready** for development

 ## Environment Variables
 Create a `.env` file in the root directory and add the following: